aws-samples/fashion-assistant-agent/README.md

 ## Implementation

-Once workshop environment is created, a Amazon Opensearch Serverless collection is created.
+When workshop environment is deployed, a Amazon Opensearch Serverless collection is created to store the vector embeddings of your fashion image dataset.

 #### Step 1.
 Data Ingestion